Christmas in the Netherlands: your guide to Dutch holiday foods and celebrations

 READ MORE | The complete guide to writing a top Sinterklaas poem

-Do note that Saint Nicolas died on 6 December (it’s not his birthday).
-He was the patron saint of not only children, but also of repentant thieves, sailors, archers, merchants, brewers, pawnbrokers, and even students in various European countries.
+However, do note that Saint Nicolas died on 6 December (it’s not his birthday).
+He was the patron saint not only of children, but also of repentant thieves, sailors, archers, merchants, brewers, pawnbrokers, and even students in various European countries.

 Kerstnacht, December 24